agates-network/Agates-Network/Agates Network Referral Boost Policy.md

 4. If **A** invites 100 **B** in total, each **B** invites 100 **C** in average, and each **C** invites 100 **D** in average, then, **A** will receive:
 >100 × 0.025 + 100 × 100 × 0.01 + 100 × 100 × 100 × 0.005 = 5102.5 USDT (51.025 USDT per referral for **A**)

+#### 4.1.3.
+Withdrawal
+1. All rewards will be deposited into the withdrawable USDT account in each participant's Agates Wallet every day based on the participant's actual invitation performance.
+2. These rewards can be withdrawn to personal wallet at any time according to the withdrawal rules.

 ### 4.2.
 AGAT Rewards
 1. During this **Agates Network Referral Boost** campaign, each time one of your referrals meets the "valid referral" requirements(mine a total of **1,000 Credited AGAT** through Daily Mining, Mining Bonus, and Referral Mining Bonus), you will instantly receive an additional 1,000 Credited AGAT as a reward.
 2. For each new user you invite, you will immediately receive 5,000 Crediting AGAT.
 These 5,000 Crediting AGAT will be gradually converted into Credited AGAT as he/she progresses in his/her mining activities.
 Please refer to the "Referral Mining Bonus" section in the "How to mine AGAT?" rules page in Agates Network application for more details.